tanu31195/react-advanced/README.md

 ### useState Hook

+- Never change the state variable directly always use setState `count + 1`
-Allows to hook into react state
+- Allows to hook into react state
-Cannot be called inside if statements or loops or nested functions
+- Cannot be called inside if statements or loops or nested functions
-This is because React relies on the order which the hooks are called to manage state internally
+- This is because React relies on the order which the hooks are called to manage state internally
-React hooks must be called in the exact same order in every component render
+- React hooks must be called in the exact same order in every component render
+- State not updated immediately. setState is run asynchronously(in background) so if you want to make sure something happens after the state update only you can pass a call back function to setState or use useEffect hook.
+- Multiple setState will be batched together and the state will be updated if previous state is not used only the last setState will be applied
+- Pass a function to setState to get the previous state and then update state using it `setCount(prevCount => prevCount + 1)`
+- When using useState() set an initial value and don't keep it null or undefined.
+Because it will cause the component/ input to be an uncontrolled component and then change to a controlled component/input when a value is set
+- Correct `const [name, setName] = useState('')`.
+Wrong `const [name, setName] = useState()`

+- If we are working with arrays make sure to return a new array/object instead of modifying the existing array.
+Keys help to improve performance by only changing the changed object in the list.
+- Do not store copies of objects.
+Keep only a reference by saving id in state rather than a copy of the object on list (Derived state).
+- Avoid derived state(creating new state from existing state)
+- Use useRef instead of useState for form inputs.

 ### useEffect Hook